Show Notes: Design With Impact

 Easy Home Updates for Instant Impact

-We all want our homes to “show” better, whether we’re selling a house, moving into a new home or apartment, or staying in place for years.
+We all want our homes to “show” better, whether we’re selling a house, moving into new homes or apartments for rent, or staying in place for years.
 Learn more about how these updates can impact your design by reading more about them at Family Handyman.

 - Upgrade light fixtures